kaydansky/private-diary/README.md

 # Private Diary 📖

-A modern, privacy-focused digital diary application that runs entirely in your browser.
-Your thoughts stay local, secure, and private.
+A PWA (Progressive Web App), privacy-focused digital diary application that runs entirely in your browser.
+Your thoughts stay local, secure, and private unless explicitly shared.
+Track your life daily, then recall your memories with ease, it's fun.

 ## 📸 Screenshot

 ![Private Diary App](screenshot.png)
-*The clean, intuitive interface of Private Diary showing the calendar view and entry form*
+- *The clean, intuitive interface of Private Diary showing the calendar view and entry form*

+## 🚀 Progressive Web App Benefits

+- **Works completely offline**: After your first visit, the app works without internet connection thanks to Service Worker technology
+- **Works offline forever**: Once cached, the app works offline permanently - no internet required
+- **Auto-updates when new version pushed**: When new versions are released, they automatically update on your next visit
+- **Works on phone without installing anything**: Just add to home screen for native app experience
+- **Native app experience**: Runs in fullscreen mode without browser UI when installed
+- **Cross-platform**: Works identically on Android, iOS, Windows, Mac, and Linux

 ## ✨ Features